 Illinois 77 Administrative Code 973

-, a regulation pertaining to any and all Alzheimer’s disease or related dementias services, was recently acted on as follows:
+, also known as the Alzheimer's Disease and Related Services Act, a regulation pertaining to any and all Alzheimer’s disease or related dementias services, was recently acted on as follows:

 - Illinois Title 77 Administrative Code 973 was adopted and passed into law on 6/7/19.

 - Entities that Illinois 77 Administrative Code 973 applies to include, but are not limited to: health care facilities licensed or certified by the Assisted Living and Shared Housing Act; Nursing Home Care Act; Home Health, Home Services, and Home Nursing Agency Licensing Act; and Hospice Program Licensing Act.

 - Illinois 77 Administrative Code 973 applies to any and all Alzheimer’s disease or related dementias services.

 - Illinois Title 77 Administrative Code 973 does not apply to physicians licensed to practice medicine in all its branches.

 - Required Care Plan for Applicable Entities